Whether you’re planning a visit, researching, or just curious about this amazing church, we have everything you need to know about Westminster Abbey.

 What is Westminster Abbey famous for?

-Most recently, Westminster Abbey is famous for hosting the Royal Wedding of Prince William and Katherine Middleton in 2011.
+Westminster Abbey is famous for hosting the Royal Wedding of Prince William and Katherine Middleton in 2011.
+Most recently, in September 2022, it hosted the state funeral of Her Late Majesty Queen Elizabeth II, the first state funeral since Sir Winston Churchill in 1965

 It is also the venue for Royal Coronations, including that of Queen Elizabeth II in 1953, and for the burials of notable people throughout British history.